 - Avoid or at least restrict your intake of acidic foods and drinks.
 Limit acidic drinks to mealtime.

-- Drink plan (not flavoured or sweetened) milk instead of acidic drinks
+- Drink plain (not flavoured or sweetened) milk instead of acidic drinks

 - Drink acidic drinks through a straw.
 Place the straw tip well behind your front teeth at about mid tongue

-- Delay tooth brushing for at least 30 minutes after acidic exposure to allow saliva to help stablise the tooth enamel
+- Delay tooth brushing for at least 30 minutes after acidic exposure to allow saliva to help stabilise the tooth enamel

 - Brush teeth at least twice daily using a soft toothbrush and a non abrasive toothpaste.